cboettig/labnotebook/_posts/2013-06-17-notes-for-van-noorden-chat.md

 Lab Notebook:

-> what things do you need to look out for (such as data permanence, how to make data citable and discoverable, how to fit in with your field’s requirements, etc).
+> what things do you need to look out for (such as data permanence, how to make data citable and discoverable, how to fit in with your field's requirements, etc).

 Metadata.

->  I see that you’re a great advocate of sharing data and open science, and I’d be keen to talk about what you’ve got out of it,
+>  I see that you're a great advocate of sharing data and open science, and I'd be keen to talk about what you've got out of it,

->  what you’ve learned,
+>  what you've learned,

->  and any advice you’d give to early-career scientists who are wondering about how to start.
+>  and any advice you'd give to early-career scientists who are wondering about how to start.

 Start in your lab group, and make it habit.
 You'll be the biggest beneficiary...